NexiusTailer/Nex-AC/README.md

 2. Download the language file *(.lang)* on your preferred language
 3. Copy both files to the folder *"/pawno/include"* which is located in the folder with the server
 4. In gamemode and all filterscripts after *#include "a_samp"* write the following: *#include "nex-ac"*
 *Warning!
-If you are using a Streamer Plugin by Incognito, include it before nex-ac!*
+If you are using a Streamer Plugin by Incognito, foreach or y_hooks, include it before nex-ac!*
 *Also keep in mind that filterscript must have "#define FILTERSCRIPT" before including anticheat*
 5. Compile the modified scripts